The red cape.

 Today, she can have all that on her own.
 The only thing she can’t really do by herself is have children.
 Hypothetically, she can even do that but she would still need a sperm donor.

 So how I see it, the tragedy today between genders is not that women are disempowered.
 The trouble is that men are disempowered because what they had to “offer” to women in the past is no longer relevant (besides his sperm, of course.)
 I am not suggesting that we go back to the past and let men have their complete authority and power.
-Nor I am suggesting that women renounce their access to possibility and opportunity they have today.
+Nor I am suggesting that women renounce the access to possibilities and opportunities they have today.

 I am suggesting a new paradigm for modern relationships: where healthy masculine and healthy feminine come together in a partnership.
 Where we use and leverage our natural gifts and powers to create a better future.
 Together.
 The future is not female.
 The future belongs to self-aware, conscious powerful men and women who create abundance of resources and possibilities.

-Men are questioning their role in society, family, and relationship.
+Men are questioning their role in society, family, and relationships.
 Where does he stand today?
 What is his role?
 What can he bring to the table beside his sperm?

 The modern solution to this dilemma is a 50/50 environment in family and relationships between men and women.
 All that seems great on paper but doesn’t really work in real life for women who identify with a feminine essence and men who identify with a masculine essence.